-Kamp Kaolin is a high performance 2,700-sf private residence based on passive house building methods and building science.
+Kamp Kaolin is a high performance 2,700-sf private residence based on Passive House building methods and building science.
 The secluded property takes its name from a former kaolin quarry on the site.
 Hugh Lofting partnered with the homeowner and architect to collectively design and build a home where the retired homeowners can age gracefully.

 Aging-in-place features include single-floor living, roll-in showers, and multi-function rooms that can transition into caregiver space if needed in the future.
 An open floor plan offers functional flexibility.
-The primary structure of the house is in the exterior walls, so although there are some interior partitions – to divide bedrooms and bathrooms – the interior can be reconfigured in the future to create smaller or different spaces.
+The home’s primary structure is in the exterior walls, so although there are some interior partitions – to divide bedrooms and bathrooms – the interior can be reconfigured in the future to create smaller or different spaces.
 The open floor plan suits the homeowners’ living and entertaining style.

-Architect: Townsend Moore
+Architect: Townsend Moore | Tick Hill Studios